 Generally speaking, the very first thought people usually have as soon as their iPhone (or iPad or iPod Touch) comes in contact with water (or any other liquid) is whether they should turn it off or leave it as is.
-The dilemma in action arises since turning off the device requires unlocking the water damaged iPhone for a brief stint, which imposes the doubt if doing so would short the circuitry and cause permanent damage to the device.
+The dilemma in action arises since turning off the device requires unlocking the water-damaged iPhone for a brief stint, which imposes the doubt that doing so would short the circuitry and cause permanent damage to the device.
 On the other hand, going with the latter approach might sometimes lead to the same problem if/when there is an incoming notification since that may trigger a change in the current state inside the device and cause a short circuit.

 The second thing to worry about with a wet iPhone is corrosion on your internal components.
-This is caused by a variety of minerals and chemicals found in most water sources that react with electrical current.
+This is caused by a variety of minerals and chemicals found in most water sources that react with electrical currents.
 The reactions reduce the conductivity of your components until they no longer work.

-Naturally, the question that arises next is what should you do if you find yourself in a similar situation.
+Naturally, the question that arises next is what you should do if you find yourself in a similar situation.
 Well, to answer that and other related queries, we have put together a detailed guide listing down the steps to help you get water out of your iPhone.
-But before we look into these steps, let’s, first, take a look at the water-resistance/ IP rating of different iPhone models.
+But before we look into these steps, let’s first take a look at the water-resistance/ IP rating of different iPhone models.
 That way, you know how much exposure to liquid can your particular iPhone model survive.

-Mind you, there are no waterproof iPhones, only water-resistant devices.
+Mind you; there are no waterproof iPhones, only water-resistant devices.
 Following is a list of all the iPhones with their respective splash, water, and dust resistance rating, along with the degree of submersion they can withstand.